roloje777/mg-bits-and-bytes-blog/_posts/philosophy-and-thinking/2024-07-07-time-management.md

 <blockquote>
 <h2>Putting First Things First</h2>
 <p>
-I'm sure that you've hear this say before, but have you actually given it a bit of thought?<br>
+I'm sure that you've heard this say before, but have you actually given it a bit of thought?<br>
 When you put "first things first" the <strong>things</strong> you put fist is of the utmost importance.<br>
 Let me share something with you.<br>
 </p>